bseverns/DiceLoop/README.md

 Once flipped on, `renderStatusUI()` paints live readouts for mix, feedback, noise, density, and the modulation offsets coming back from `latestChaosSnapshot()`.
-The final line shows how hard the chaos modulators are tugging on the mix/feedback/fuzz trio, and the mini meters on the right keep the values legible even when you're playing in the dark.
+The final line shows how hard the chaos modulators are tugging on the mix/feedback/fuzz/bloom/ghost gang, and the stack of slim bipolar meters on the right turns the screen into a modulation diary: top strip is mix offset, then feedback shove, bloom limiter gain, and ghost-send feedback.
 Skip the macro and the code compiles down to the same LED-only firmware as before.

 ### External Tempo Sync (Tap + MIDI Clock)